 Once you start getting customers for your new small business, Mark Samuel, a contributor to the Young Entrepreneur Council and Search Engine Journal, shares that you should make it a priority to respond quickly to anything that the customers bring to you.

 Even if their comment or request comes when you’re no longer “on the clock”, having someone who will respond to them will do wonders for your perceived customer service.
+You can outsource a call centre to the Philippines to ensure that there are customer representatives to assist requests and concerns 24/7.
 And, if you’re lucky, listening and responding to your customers promptly could help your business adjust to what your target market really wants, be it an atm to facilitate cash transactions or changes to your return policy.

 Take Your Professionalism Seriously